GolfRider/Good-Links/README.md

 ### Rejection Therapy
 	1. http://rejectiontherapy.com/  ["Rejection is success with Rejection Therapy"]
+	2. "When you get rejection, it’s a call to action.
+It’s a piece of positive feedback that says you’re not ready just yet, but someday you might be.
+Someday you could be.
+Someday…you will be. " - [http://jonwestenberg.com/new-blog/]

 ### Promises / Functional Approach
 	“So we’ve created a correct optimizing module loader with barely any code, simply by using a graph of lazy promises.